 It seems cardio is getting a bad wrap on the fitness forums these days.
 The truth is that cardio is the most researched form of exercise and after decades of study, we know that a moderate cardio program is phenomenal for your overall health, energy, and vital statistics.

 Max bursts of speed tap into your nervous system on a whole new level which sparks the need for lowering body fat and develops the crucial "athletic" fast-twitch muscle fibers.
-Starting this type of training can be a bit unnerving especially if you are older than 30 or have suspect knees.
-We'll walk you through how to ease into Intervals so you don't get injured and you get hooked on it like your favorite brand of coffee.
+Starting this type of training can be a bit unnerving especially if you are older than 30 and/or have suspect knees.
+Ease into this.

-There are many modalities for Intervals including running sprints, biking sprints, running stairs, swimming sprints, metabolic kettlebell circuits, high-jump repeats, and more.
+There are many modalities for Intervals including running sprints, recumbent bike sprints, running stairs or hills, swimming sprints, high-jump repeats, and more.
 We refer to any type of high intensity training as a sprint.

 Why would we assign XP for a synchronized hammocking date with your girl or man?
 Because it is all to easy to feel as though our time is completely taken up by other commitments (work, training, house cleaning, kids, you-name-it) and there is no room to just sit back and relax.
 Life is an experience not to be taken for granted.
 Some of the best moments are the ones where we put ourselves in time out...or maybe it's time-in...perhaps its all in how you look at it.

 Discover what rejuvenates you.
-Maybe its the stretch routine or a massage.
-Maybe its cruising around town with the top off the Jeep.
-Anything involving a screen is off-limits and anything involving fresh air is a great idea.
+Maybe its a stretch routine or time on a foam roller.
 Maybe try creating your own form of meditation.
 Plop down a chair or blanket in a scenic location.
 Put on some headphones and play the quietest softest music you've got.
 Zen out.
 Breathe deeply.
 Let the stress in your face and your muscles loosen.
 Relax and think positive thoughts.
 Contemplate the things in life you love the most.
 Toss negative thoughts into an imaginary landfill where you can leave it and someone will dispose of them forever.
 Find yourself and be rejuvenated.

 live with purpose.
 Train with passion.